nmwsharp/geometry-central/docs/docs/surface/algorithms/geodesic_distance.md

 // Query the distance function at some point SurfacePoint queryPoint = /* some point on the surface */ double dist = mmp.getDistance(queryPoint);

+// Get the geodesic path from a query point to the nearest source SurfacePoint queryPoint2 = /* some point on the surface */ std::vector<SurfacePoint> path = mmp.traceBack(queryPoint2);
 ```